LastCodeBender42/Data-Vizualization-and-Analysis/01_Defining_the_Problem.md

 Physical mechanisms driving the &Delta;&Delta;G were investigated by docking each of the 58 compounds to the 18 crystal structures.
 Of the 18, 9 were co-crystalized with small molecules and 9 with phospholipids.
 Then the &Delta;&Delta;G for each of the 58 compounds were averaged for each crystal structure so that a new metric denoted by &Delta;&Delta;G<sub>XSTAL</sub> was created for each structure.
 As shown in Fig.2, regardless of LRH-1 regulation the phospholipid structures possessed a &Delta;&Delta;G<sub>XSTAL</sub> $\leq$ 1.0 and small molecule structures a &Delta;&Delta;G<sub>XSTAL</sub> $\geq$ 2.0.

 It is noteworthy that the characteristic low vs high &Delta;&Delta;G<sub>XSTAL</sub> values for phospholipid and small molecule structures is independent of a docked compound's LRH-1 regulation.
-This implies that the resulting low vs high &Delta;&Delta;G<sub>XSTAL</sub> values must be driven by conformational shifting due to the small molecule and phospholipid co-crystalization.
+This implies that the resulting low vs high &Delta;&Delta;G<sub>XSTAL</sub> values must be driven by structural changes due to small molecule and phospholipid co-crystalization.

 ---
 ![image](https://github.com/LastCodeBender42/Data-Vizualization-and-Analysis/assets/159676076/b06091e1-eaab-4426-8efa-ae64b996c13a)